Undergraduate Winona Campus

 This important office and dedicated individuals are still available to students, however, a few changes have been made:

-- Rooms have been arranged with social distancing in mind.
+- Rooms have been arranged with physical distancing in mind.

 - Occupancy signs have been noted.